Photo credit: “Parklets”, © 2012 Cidades para Pessoas, Flickr | CC-BY | via Wylio

 Establishing a local parklet normally begins as a proposal by an individual or group who commits to the process and expense of gaining community support for their vision, applying for a parklet permit, designing the parklet, submitting proposals and all required documentation to the relevant authorities, organizing the installation and taking responsibility for ongoing maintenance.

-All parklets must comply with local regulations and design criteria which put user safety and functionality at the forefront.
+All parklets must comply with local regulations and design criteria for street seating which put user safety and functionality at the forefront.
 They are limited to where they can be positioned in relation to bus stops, utilities and street corners, are required to have a perimeter of a specific height while still providing vistas across the street and end buffer zones to safely separate the seating area from vehicle traffic.
 They must possess all required permits, meet ADA requirements, maintain roadway drainage, allow for access to any below-ground utilities, be properly insured, possess a maintenance plan and enhance the vibrancy of the area with seating and landscaping.

 Parklets can be an outstanding addition to any neighborhood.
-Archatrak is committed to making more parklets a reality by offering a more affordable, modular, easy to build and disassemble, self-contained Parklet deck structure.
+Archatrak is committed to making more parklets and street seating a reality by offering a more affordable, modular, easy to build and disassemble, self-contained Parklet deck structure.
 Our ‘StreetDeck’ modular decks are specifically designed around the concept of Parklets and have the capability of adding integrated planters, benches and railings or serving as the base for totally customizable designs.